 Establish better links between developing country needs and developed country research through CMS Family instruments to promote collaboration and coordinated actions.

-Increase the capacity of natural resource managers and other decision makers and enhance their ability to address the impacts on climate change on migratory species.
+Increase the capacity of natural resource managers and other decision makers and enhance their ability to address the impacts of climate change on migratory species and take advantage of the benefits of conserving migratory species for tackling climate change.

 Monitor the effectiveness of capacity building efforts on climate change and migratory species.